SSA Antitrust Policy and Meeting Guidelines

 - In case of doubt about the propriety of a topic of discussion, consult staff management or corporate counsel.

-- Rump sessions involving the discussion of business matters should be avoided.
+- Informal sessions involving the discussion of business matters should be avoided.

 Compliance with these guidelines involves not only avoidance of antitrust violations, but avoidance of any behavior which might be considered improper.
 Antitrust laws are complex and far-reaching.
 This statement is not a complete summary of all applicable laws.
 It is intended to highlight and emphasize certain basic precautions designed to avoid antitrust problems.
 In case of doubt, seek the guidance of staff management or SSA counsel or your own corporate counsel if antitrust questions arise.
 More detailed information is available upon request.
 Call 703-575-8000.